+There is something extra-remarkable about the Ferrari brand.
+It’s more of an exclusive lifestyle club than just a car company at this point.
+The car is merely your ticket to join, but all Ferraris are not created equal.
 The Ferrari California T bears the burden of being the entry-level member of this most exclusive club.
 It’ll get you in the door, but that’s about it.
 It is the low man on the totem pole, and in this world of elitist snobbery, many enjoy looking down on that.
 But you know what?
 If we can cast aside the country club mentality for a minute, the California T was, in many ways, the best real-world package Ferrari made.
 And now that it’s being replaced by the Portofino, the California T is one of the best value grand touring cars you can buy.

 I spent a weekend with this Infiniti Q70 while visiting my family in Minnesota.
 I decided to splurge on the rental because I knew the trip would have a lot of long drives in only a few short days.
 My Uncle George’s house on the lake is around 3 hours away from Minneapolis, so the drive actually takes longer than the flight from Philly.
 We were also planning to visit my Great Uncle Bill, who lives about an hour and a half away from my Uncle.
 So we were guaranteed at least 9 hours of continuous driving on big open roads during this trip, might as well have a car that would make it a pleasure!